 Figure 1.
 Simplified EO overview

-In both TOVE and EO we found no clear overview of the structure - so we developed graphical representations to help us understand it.
+In both TOVE and EO we found no clear overview of the structure - so we developed graphical representations based upon ER diagrams to help us understand it.
 Figures 1 & 2 provide simplified versions of these.